Jumper (2008 film): Plot

-After falling into the Huron River, 15-year-old David Rice discovers that he can teleport, or "jump".
-He escapes his abusive father and moves to New York City, where he robs banks by jumping into their vaults.
+After falling into the Huron River, 15-year-old David Rice discovers that he can teleport, or 'jump'.
+He escapes his abusive father, William, and moves to New York City, where he robs banks by jumping into their vaults.

 Eight years later, David follows a luxurious, hedonistic lifestyle.
-He is confronted by Roland, leader of the Paladins—a religious organization that believe Jumpers are abominations to mankind and should be eradicated.
+He is confronted by Roland, leader of the Paladins—a religious organization that believe Jumpers are unholy abominations to mankind and should be eradicated, while believing that only God should possess such power.
+Roland began investigating the impossible heist 8 years prior and tracked down David.
 Despite Roland's specialized equipment that disrupt a Jumper's abilities, David manages to escape by jumping to his childhood bedroom in his hometown of Ann Arbor, Michigan.
 David reconnects with his childhood crush Millie, and runs into a former bully, Mark.
 While in a bar fight with Mark, David jumps them both into a bank vault, leaving him and jumping back to the bar.
-Roland later questions Mark.
+Mark is arrested and Roland later questions Mark.

 Meanwhile, David charms Millie into traveling to Rome.
-When the guards at the Colosseum turn them away, David teleports in.
-While Millie is still outside, David is ambushed by the Paladins.
-He is saved by Griffin O'Connor, another Jumper, who has been following him.
-Griffin curtly warns David about the Paladin's crusade and teleports away.
-David accidentally enters Griffin's "jump scar", a short-lived wormhole that Jumpers create with their ability, and ends up at Griffin's desert safehouse.
+When the guards at the Colosseum turn them away, David and Millie managed to sneak in to a secret location.
+As they were touring the inside of the Colosseum, David jumped into the Gladiator pit where he encounters Griffin O'Connor, another Jumper who has been following him since London, and are ambushed by Paladins.
+Griffin curtly warns David about the Paladins' crusade, that there were others like them, and teleports away.
+David later finds himself with Griffin at his desert safehouse.
 Griffin has been tracking and hunting Paladins.
+David returns back to the Colosseum and attempts to flee with Millie, only to be betrayed by the tour guide and arrested.

-From Griffin's photos, David discovers that his mother Mary, who left him as a child, is a high-ranked Paladin.
-David returns to Rome, where he is detained.
-Mary shows up and helps him escape before the Paladins arrive.
-David escorts Millie to the airport then returns to Griffin's.
-David convinces Griffin to partner up to kill Roland and keep Millie safe.
+At the police station, David's mother, Mary, shows up out of the blue and helps him escape before the Paladins arrive.
+Millie starts to become suspicious of David as she is brought to the airport to be flown back.
+Roland arrives at David's childhood home under the guise of an IRS agent to interrogate William and discovers photos of Mary, during which Roland severely injures William to near death.
+David later returns to his childhood home to find his father incapacitated and jumps him to a hospital in an effort to save him.
+David then breaks into Mark's gaol cell to demand answers about Roland.